Arnold man facing drug charges dies after arrest

 Jul.
 1—An Arnold man died Tuesday after being arrested on drug charges the previous day.

-Khalies Khorhid Lewis, 39, died Tuesday afternoon at Excela Health Westmoreland Hospital in Greensburg, according to the Westmoreland County Coroner's Office.
+Khalies Khorhid Lewis, 39, died Tuesday afternoon at Excela Health Westmoreland Hospital in Greensburg, the Westmoreland County Coroner's Office said.

-Although an autopsy has been completed, no information on the cause or manner of Lewis' death was available Wednesday, as the case remains under investigation, according to the coroner.
+Although an autopsy has been completed, no information on the cause or manner of Lewis' death was available Wednesday as the case remains under investigation, the coroner said.

-Lewis had been taken sometime after his arrest to Westmoreland Hospital from the county jail.
+Lewis was taken sometime after his arrest to Westmoreland Hospital from the county jail.
 A hospital spokesman said he was unable to comment, citing patient privacy laws.

 In a statement, Warden Bryan L. Kline said Lewis, who he described as a "court detainee," was taken to the hospital by ambulance because of a medical emergency.
 No details on the nature of the medical emergency were provided.